schismtracker/schismtracker/docs/configuration.md

 If you are having problems with fullscreen aspect ratio, you can try setting `want_fixed` to 1.
 This will attempt to "correct" the fullscreen resolution used by Schism.

-If `gl_bilinear` is zero, OpenGL will not use bilinear filtering when scaling the screen.
-This has no effect when running at the native resolution of 640x400.

 #### Backups